jonnonz1/nz-statute-book/acts/public/1973/rates-rebate-act-1973.md

 ### 7A Refund to resident of retirement village of contribution towards rates
-(1) This section applies to a resident of a retirement village— (a) who has a residential unit in the retirement village that is not separately rated; and (b) who contributes to the outgoings of the retirement village.
+(1) This section applies to a resident of a retirement village— (a) who has a residential unit in the retirement village but is not a ratepayer in respect of that unit; and (b) who contributes to the outgoings of the retirement village.
 (2) A resident may apply for a refund of the amount of the rates contribution that the resident would be entitled to receive as a rebate under section 3 if—
   (a) the residential unit were separately rated and the resident were the ratepayer; and